santiagxf/trunkbased-mlops/README.md

 # Trunk-based development for Machine Learning models with Azure Machine Learning

 This repository contains an example about how to use trunk-based development in a Machine Learning project.
-It demostrate how the workflow should follow in a sample project that would seek to deploy an ML model able to detect hate speech in tweets in the portuguese language.
+It demostrates how the workflow should follow in a sample project that would seek to deploy an ML model able to detect hate speech in tweets in the portuguese language.
 The repository also contains implementations of CI/CD pipelines to do continuous integration and deployment off all the assets required for the solution using Azure Machine Learning as the ML platform and Azure DevOps as the CI/CD solution.
 An implementation using GitHub Actions will be posted soon.

 ## Motivation